2Abendsegler/GClh/docu/faq.md

 <a id="7-en"></a>
 ## 7. How can I contribute to GClh II?
-We are happy about improvement suggestions, bugfixes or new Features.
-This is realized via Pull-Requests.
+We are happy about improvement suggestions, bugfixes or new features.
+This is realized via pull requests.
 You can read how to create a Pull-Request here: <a href="https://github.com/2Abendsegler/GClh/blob/master/docu/how_to_contribute.md#en">How to contribute</a>
 <br>

 ---